 You can find the names of your professors in Your courses chapter (p.
 15).
 Professors' availablities can be found on the following website.
 Preffered way of communication is via e-mail or by person with all staff members.
 Please avoid the usage of other communication platforms.
-Professors' office hours can be read in the course syllabi and on their name board next to their office.
+Professors' office hours can be read on their name board next to their office, in the course syllabi or on the School's website.